TTC guidance for activities under Covid-19 alert level 2

 In alert level 2

-TTC trips are limited to a maximum of 100 people from non on Friday 29th May, within reasonable distance of Wellington.
+TTC trips are limited to a maximum of 50 people, within reasonable distance of Wellington.
 Car sharing is fine if you can keep a metre between you, and clean handles and surfaces before and after use.

 Stick to the official guidance, see the Guidance for personal outdoor recreation during COVID-19 from the NZ Mountain Safety Council: